 If you observe a fisher with a radio collar in Connecticut (most likely in the eastern part of the state), please report your sighting at https://www.lakenganoe.com/fisher-report-line.html.
 The collared fisher are part of a research project through the University of Rhode Island.
 Each collar has a unique identifier written in two locations, so if you happen to get a good look at the collar (via trail camera or binoculars), please include any symbols or letters you may have seen.
 However, please do not approach the animals to get a "better view".

 Select the link above to learn more about the survey.
 The Wildlife Division encourages residents to participate in the annual Wild Turkey Brood Survey to help biologists estimate the average number of turkey poults (young-of-the-year) per hen statewide and to assess annual fluctuations in the turkey population.
 From June 1 to August 31, volunteers are asked to record all of the hens and poults observed during normal travel (please only submit sighting reports during June 1 and August 31).
-To participate, use the new online form after each turkey brood sighting.
+To participate, use the new online form (form will be live on June 1) after each turkey brood sighting.
 As in previous years, paper copy submissions will still be accepted at the end of the season -- please submit paper copies starting September 1.
 Download a Wild Turkey Observation Form to record your observations (instructions are found on the data sheet).